rimironenko/aws-iot-greengrass-project/README.md

 # aws-iot-greengrass-project

 It is a simple application built with AWS SAM that contains the Lambda function to be built and deployed to an AWS IoT Greengrass Core device.
 The function consumes String messages from device with content of a YAML file, transforms it to JSON directly on the Core device and sends to a SQS queue.
+Please see the detailed explanation of the applicaton in the [Medium blog post](https://medium.com/@rostyslav.myronenko/aws-edge-computing-example-with-lambda-and-iot-greengrass-version-1-6bb710249d9a).

 ## Prerequisites
 - Java 1.8+